sage-code/maj/alphabet.md

 **Whistled C**

-Letter "C", "c" is whistled when followed by {"a","e","i","o", "u"}.
+Letter "C", "c" is whistled when followed by {"a","e","i","o", "u", "y"}.
 To pronounce this sound you must press the middle of your tongue on the roof top and produce a whistled sound like "ch".
 The best symbol for this sound is "t͡ʃ".
 To prevent this effect you must use "k" instead of "c".

-**Posive C**
+**Plosive C**

 Letter "C", "c" is pronounced "k" when followed by a consonant.
-To pronounce this sound you must press the back of your tongue on the back roof and produce a sound like "ck".
+To pronounce this sound you must press the back of your tongue on the back mouth roof and produce a sound like "ck".
 The best IPA symbol for this sound is "k".

 **Latin Q**